mvolkmann/blog/src/about-me.md

 I am a Partner and Distinguished Software Engineer at Object Computing, Inc. (OCI) in St. Louis where I have provided software consulting and training since 1996.
-As a consultant, I have assisted many companies with JavaScript, Node.js, Svelte, React, Vue, Angular, and more.
+As a consultant, I have assisted many companies with Swift, SwiftUI, JavaScript, TypeScript, Node.js, Svelte, React, Vue, Angular, and more.
-Mark has created and taught many courses on topics including React, Vue, AngularJS, Node.js, jQuery, JavaScript, HTML5, CSS3, Ruby, Java, and XML.
+I have also created and taught many courses on topics including React, Vue, AngularJS, Node.js, jQuery, JavaScript, HTML5, CSS3, Ruby, Java, and XML.